 So if you want to charge people to dock at your station or use your trade-lane, or collect taxes on transactions conducted by players in your alliance’s space, or build a tournament arena and run your own combat – or racing – league… go for it!

-We’ve already demo’d using a phone to control ship flight (and here’s a sneak preview!)
+We’ve already shown a demo using a phone to control ship flight (and here’s a sneak preview!)
 We love the idea of allowing players to build their own cockpit with multiple devices working in tandem.

 So you can have the front view out of your spaceship on your big screen, a Surface tablet next to you showing your local radar and navigation maps, an iPad giving the latest market prices for your sector, and your phone flying the ship.
 If that’s what you want, that’s what you should be able to do!